-Go to China! is a one more exciting pitching event that provides an opportunity to enter the Chinese game market.
+Exciting pitching event that provides an opportunity to show your games to publishers and investors.
 The speed dating format gives a team approx. 5 minutes with each panel of publishers.
-Details are available at Go to China!
-Pitch site.

-Central & Eastern European Game Awards is a new initiative to recognize and promote the best video games from the CEE yearly.
-CEEGA 2018 were announced on October 13th during a big gala hosted by GIC together with Poznan Game Arena and Creative Sectors Development Center.
+Central & Eastern European Game Awards is an initiative to recognize and promote the best video games from the CEE yearly.
+CEEGA winners will be announced during a big gala hosted by GIC together with Poznan Game Arena and Creative Sectors Development Center.